 sentences, rules, award

 more.
 We also offer additional sets of 600 spelling bee words and

 sentences for those who don't need all the other bells and whistles.

 Difficult Words for Spelling Bees that includes definitions,

 pronunciations, sentences and more.

-Try our Monumental Spelling Bee Word Lists!
+Try our Mammoth Spelling Bee Word Lists.
 Available for grades 3-4, 5-6 and 7-8.
 Each list has 400 words plus definitions, parts of speech, sentences and language of origin.
 Each list contains words not found in any of our other eBooks.